BitwiseInc/Hydrograph/_posts/2017-05-08-proposeAnEnhancement.md

 After both the Hydrograph core team and the team who submitted the issue are satisfied with the proposed design, feature set, and implementation, development work begins, and the Hydrograph project board is used to measure progress, much like a Kanban board is used on an agile team.
-For more information on the project board uses in Hydrograph see TODO: LINK TO PROJECT BOARD.
+For more information see the [Project Board Overview](project-board-overview).